Test Your Child for Lead

 Children can be poisoned by lead, but not look or act sick.
 Because of this, lead poisoning may go unrecognized.
 A blood lead test is the only way to find out if a child has lead poisoning.

 Talk to your doctor about lead testing.
-Not all providers routinely test children for lead, so you may need to ask them.
+Not all will routinely test children for lead, so you may need to ask them.
 Be prepared to explain your concerns.
-Be assertive when you ask for the test if your feel you child may be at risk.
+Be assertive when you ask for the test if you feel your child may be at risk.

 About the blood test